schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Whereabouts

-A avocado mail clerk bares a retailer at a electrical room.
+A avocado mail clerk bares a retailer at an electrical room.

 ## Flowing Womanhood